Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Transformation to the Proper Detector Frame

 \section{Transformation to the Proper Detector Frame}

-Since GW signals from astrophysical origins reach earth as nearly ideal plane waves, the waveform in the TT frame depends only on the retarded time $t_\text{ret}=t-z$, where $z$ denotes the distance from the coordinate origin along the line of sight to the GW source.
-The transformation from TT coordinates into the PD frame in linearized general relativity for a plane wave is then given by \cite{Fortini1982}
+GW signals from distant astrophysical origins reach Earth as nearly ideal plane waves.
+Their waveform expressed in TT coordinates thus depends only on the retarded time $t_\text{ret}=t-z$, where $z$ denotes the distance from the coordinate origin along the line of sight to the GW source.
+For GWs of this form, the general transformation from TT coordinates into the PD frame is then, in linearized general relativity, given by \cite{Fortini1982}

-where the infinite sums arise due to a Taylor expansion around $z=0$.
-Here we are neglecting any acceleration or rotation of the PD frame, as included in \cite{marzlin_fermi_1994}, assuming that these effects happen at a much slower rate compared to $\omega_g$.
-While for monochromatic waves, the infinite sums can be expressed by exponential functions, the transformation in equation \eqref{eq:TT_PD_transformation} cannot easily be simplified for more complex GW signals.
-However, the initial Taylor expansion can be reversed by completing the sum with extra terms, which yields the form \begin{widetext}
+where the infinite sums arise from a Taylor expansion around $z\approx0$.
+Here, we neglect accelerations or rotations of the PD frame, for which the transformation has been generalized in \cite{marzlin_fermi_1994}, assuming that these effects are much slower compared to $\omega_g$.
+For monochromatic GWs, the infinite sums in equations \eqref{eq:TT_PD_transformation} can be resummed into exponential functions.
+In contrast, more complex, time-dependent GW signals generally do not permit such simplifications.
+However, if the only coordinate dependence of the waveform $h^\text{TT}_{\mu\nu}$ is the retarded time $h^\text{TT}_{\mu\nu}=h^\text{TT}_{\mu\nu}(t_\text{ret})$, the initial Taylor expansion can be reversed by completing the sum with additional terms.
+This yields a closed-form expression, given by \begin{widetext}

-\end{widetext} where we introduced the notation $R^{(-n)}(z)=\int_{z_0}^zdz_1\dots\int_{z_0}^{z_{n-1}}dz_n\,R(z_n)$ and chose without loss of generality $z_0=0$.
-In this form, a linearized space-time curvature can be transformed into the local reference frame of an inertial observer.
-The components of the linearized Riemann tensor
+\end{widetext} where the notation $R^{(-n)}(z)=\int_{z_0}^zdz_1\dots\int_{z_0}^{z_{n-1}}dz_n\,R(z_n)$ is used and we choose without loss of generality $z_0=0$.
+In this form, the linearized space-time curvature can be transformed into the local reference frame of an inertial observer.
+The linearized Riemann tensor components

-are used to express the transformation in terms of the metric components.
-As the Riemann tensor is invariant under coordinate transformations up to linear order in $h_{\mu\nu}$, the simplest frame for GWs, the TT frame, is used to express its components.
-The non-zero components of $R_{\mu\nu\rho\sigma}$ for GWs in these coordinates are given by \begingroup \allowdisplaybreaks
+can now be used to express the transformation in terms of the strain metric.
+Due to the invariance of the Riemann tensor components under coordinate transformations up to linear order in $h_{\mu\nu}$, we can use TT coordinates to express the strain metric.
+The non-zero components of $R_{\mu\nu\rho\sigma}$ for GWs are then given by \begingroup \allowdisplaybreaks

-\endgroup where the coordinate dependence of the metric has been suppressed.
+\endgroup where the coordinate dependence of the metric is implicit.
 Inserting these components into the general form of the transformation in equations \eqref{eq:PD_general_chirp_strain} yields the metric components of arbitrary GWs in the PD frame \begin{widetext}